 In both situations, cloth napkins can harbor mold and infectious diseases.

 While some restauranteurs handle their linen-washing in house, most hire a laundering service to clean their tablecloths, towels, and linen napkins.
-The laundering service gathers up the linens from multiple restaurants, transports the laundry to the laundering facility, and washes each linen type using a separate protocol, dictating detergent use, water temperature, and length of cycle.
+The laundering service gathers up the linens from multiple restaurants, transports the laundry to the laundering facility, and washes each linen type using a separate protocol.
+Protocols are specific, dictating detergent type and amount, water temperature, and length of cycle.

 The laundering process presents multiple opportunities for contamination.
 Improperly separated linens, miscalculated or out-of date detergent ratios, or inconsistent cycle lengths and temperatures, can introduce pathogens into the cleaning process.